JGDR20/jgdr20/jmm/johnsmodelmadness/_buildingatractionengine.md

 To see the construction of the Allchin from plans produced by the late great model engineer W. J. Hughes and a description of the many parts [click here][BuildAllchin].

-Following contact initially built up over the Internet with my now good friend **Peter Beck**, a German model engineer, pictures of my models now appear on his site.
+Following contact initially built up over the Internet with my now good friend **[Peter Beck][Beck]**, a German model engineer, pictures of my models now appear on his site.
 Peter is an accomplished model engineer and we share many interests, he has also built the Allchin and a number of locomotives, so appreciates the hours of application required.
 Peter has recently built a 1" to the foot scale traction engine ' *Minnie* ' to a design by L.C.
 Mason.